RoverWire/codeigniter-utilities/README.md

 ## Installation ##

+If you have [Package Control][package_control] installed, you can get CodeIgniter Utilities easily using this following steps:

+	1.- Open command palette.
+	2.- Type / Search for "Package Control: Install Package" 3.- Type "CodeIgniter Utilities" to install it.

-You will need to make a clone of this repository into your packages folder, like so:
+To install it manually without Package control, you will need to make a clone of this repository into your packages folder, like so:

     git clone https://github.com/roverwire/codeigniter-utilities.git

+All the triggers begin with "ci" to avoid conflicts with other snippets.

 [sublime]: http://www.sublimetext.com/
 [ci]: http://www.codeigniter.com/